JoyfulDecay/learn-p5js/chapters/shaders/Shaders.md

 Graphics cards have the benefit that they can run code in parallel.
 When rendering a rectangular grid of pixels the CPU will draw one pixel at a time while the graphics card will process every pixel at the same time.
 This can result in faster completion of certain workloads.

+## 2D Shader Setup

+To set up a sketch that uses a fragment shader to output 2D graphics requires 3 files.

+### sketch.js

+### Vertex Shader

+Executed once for every vertex in the scene.
+Can pass data to the fragment shader.

+### Fragment Shader

+Executed once for every pixel in the texture.
+Outputs a colour.

 ## Comparison of CPU and GPU Code

 ### Simple UV Shader